-Now an annual event, World Spinal Cord Injury Day will take place on 5 September 2017, aiming to increase awareness throughout the community.
+World Spinal Cord Injury Day takes place on 5 September, aiming to increase awareness throughout the community.

 This global day is an initiative of the International Spinal Cord Society (ISCoS) and promotes disability inclusion throughout the world.